-Photographs are usually distributed to those who have purchased by the end of Term 1, depending on the processing time required by the photography company.
+Photographs are usually distributed to those who have purchased by the end of Term 1 or early Term 2, depending on the processing time required by the photography company.

-Students are required to be wearing the correct Summer uniform for these photos.
+Students are required to be wearing the correct Summer uniform for these photos, (including hair accessories and jewellery).
 Please refer to the Uniform section of this booklet for details.